-Other types of outreach marketing can include print media, flyer "drops", direct mail, community service projects, transit ads and any other methods that "reach out" to the community to locate new residents.
-As with other forms of outreach, the Leasing Professional is involved in executing the visits, attending and assisting with events and, of course, greeting and leasing to the prospects who inquire based on the outreach.
+Other types of outreach marketing can include print media, flyer "drops", direct mail, community service projects, including digital relationships, transit ads and any other methods that "reach out" to the community to locate new residents.
+As with other forms of outreach, the Leasing Professional is involved in executing the visits, attending and assisting with events and, of course, greeting and leasing to the prospective residents who inquire based on the outreach.